-Safety is of primary concern to ZOLL Circulation, Inc. This chapter provides information on safely using the Thermogard XP system.
+Safety is of primary concern to ZOLL Circulation, Inc. This chapter provides information on safely using the Thermogard XP or Coolgard 3000 system.
 You must read and understand the information in this chapter before operating the system.
 Always follow the warnings, cautions, and notes throughout this document.